amiiit/frontend-challenge/README.md

 1. Endpoint for getting a track list: https://freemusicarchive.org/featured.json
 2. In each track object (under response property aTracks) there are several metadata that you are free to use to present on the UI.
 3. The actual music file is name track_file_url and is a property of each track object.
+4. In order to use the API from you local client you would need to enable a CORS proxy.
+See under section [Caveats](README.md##Caveats).

 ## Good to know:
 1. Only firefox supports the complete API of HTMLAudioElement events.
 So if you want to use events you should prefer working on firefox.
 Otherwise you are free to use any browser.
 Working with events is not absolutely necessary, we just wanted to save you some time by telling you this.